Chart Color Schemes

 Waikerie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Waikerie's population is 6,827 as of August 2025.
-This figure represents an increase of 181 people, or 2.7%, since the 2021 Census, which reported a population of 6,646.
-The change is inferred from ABS data showing an estimated resident population of 6,772 in June 2024 and an additional 63 validated new addresses since the Census date.
-This results in a density ratio of 1.2 persons per square kilometer.
-Overseas migration was the primary driver of population growth during recent periods.
+Waikerie's population was 6,849 as of Nov 2025, reflecting an increase of 203 people since the 2021 Census which reported a population of 6,646.
+This change is inferred from ABS estimated resident population of 6,772 in June 2024 and additional 73 validated new addresses since the Census date.
+The population density was 1.2 persons per square kilometer.
+Overseas migration primarily drove population growth during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and uses SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data for areas not covered or years post-2032.

 Frequently Asked Questions - Population